ileathan/bundle-html-scripts/README.md

 Bundle and compress all scripts from any local or remote server's html file

-_(This is just a hack, it works for my needs, if it does not work for you for a donation I will ensure it does, with legit code.)_
+_(This is a hack, it works for my needs, if it doesn't work for give a donation and I'll ensure it does No hack.)_

 **As command line argument**
 ```bash